lucycho700/starreports/README.md

 </td>
 </tr>
 <tr>
-<td>Enter the time of birth with the correct format.
-Put local legal time, do not adjust for summer time - Its automatic!<br>Use the formats 2:12 am, 2:15 pm, or 14h15<br>
+<td>Enter the time of birth with the correct format.<br>Use the formats 2:12 am, 2:15 pm, or 14h15<br>
 <table cellpadding="5">
 <tbody><tr>
 <td>